Visiting Arches National Park in March

 Delicate Arch

-March is a great time to explore the Arches National Park hiking trails because even though the sun is out, the air is cool.
+Spring hiking at Arches National Park is the best because even though the sun is out, the air is cool.
 This is quite different from summer when you’re sweating and worrying about heat exhaustion.

 Most of the trails at Arches are fully exposed to the sun, which is perfect for your visit in March since you aren’t worrying about finding shade!
 It’s important to stay hydrated and wear sunscreen due to the elevation of Arches.